SansGuidon/bookmarks/README.md

 * [John Allspaw](http://www.kitchensoap.com/2017/03/06/book-suggestion-dialogue-the-art-of-thinking-together/) - Dialogue: The Art Of Thinking Together
 * [MindTools](https://www.mindtools.com/pages/article/Assertiveness.htm) - Assertiveness : Working WITH People, Not Against Them
 * [Gregg Caines](http://caines.ca/blog/2013/05/07/a-requiem-for-a-team/) - A Requiem for a Team
+* [Julie Zhuo](https://medium.com/the-year-of-the-looking-glass/how-to-work-with-engineers-a3163ff1eced) - How to Work with Engineers : A Cheat Sheet for Designers
+* [Julie Zhuo](https://medium.com/the-year-of-the-looking-glass/how-to-work-with-designers-6c975dede146) - How to Work with Designers : A Cheat Sheet for Engineers and PMs
+* [Julie Zhuo](https://medium.com/the-year-of-the-looking-glass/how-to-work-with-pms-3e852d5eccf5) - How to Work with PMs : A Cheat Sheet for Designers

 # Creativity
 * [Innovating Now!](https://innovatingnow.wordpress.com/2011/05/05/ck-theory/) - CK Theory : The Concept Knowledge Theory